IMF LENDING

 Surcharges: high and prolonged borrowing of non-concessional resources is subject to surcharges.
 There are two types:

-• Time-based surcharges: of 100 basis points are applied on the portion of credit exceeding the threshold for more than 36 months (51 months in case of borrowings under the Extended Fund Facility (EFF)).
-Read more in this FAQ.
+• Time-based surcharges: of 75 basis points are applied on the portion of credit exceeding the level-based threshold for more than 36 months (51 months in case of borrowings under the Extended Fund Facility (EFF)).

 Commitment fees are refunded to the borrowing member, in proportion to the drawings made.
 If a country borrows the entire amount, the fee is fully refunded.
 Additional commitment fees and/or refunds may also apply under certain circumstances, for example whenever arrangements access amounts or periods are increased or decreased or cancelled.